PUP-MSC-Web-Development/ArcticBlaze/README.md

   <img src="assets/2.png" alt="Banner Placeholder - Welcome Image">
 </div>

-Welcome to the **MSC Web Development Upskilling Challenge**! 🎉 Whether you're a beginner just starting your journey into web development or an experienced developer looking to level up your skills, this challenge has been designed to guide you through both **frontend** and **backend** web development, offering you hands-on experience and practical knowledge.

-By the end of this program, you will have built a variety of projects, improved your problem-solving abilities, and learned to work with industry-standard tools and technologies.
-Plus, you can earn certificates to showcase your accomplishments!
+This challenge is tailored for both beginners and experienced developers, providing a comprehensive guide through frontend and backend web development.
+Participants will gain hands-on experience and practical knowledge by building various projects, enhancing their problem-solving skills, and learning to work with industry-standard tools and technologies.
+By the end of the program, you'll also have the opportunity to earn certificates to showcase your achievements!

 ---